June 8, 2017

 Pragmatic data governance protects your budget and timelines against perfectionism.
 The end goal is, of course, to have all issues resolved, but being able to start governing the data before the end is vital.
 To do this, data governance has to be built around the concept of managing “imperfect” data and incrementally improving that data.

 A key failure of data governance in almost every organization is the wanting to come to agreement before making data available.
-A far more practical and useful approach ...
+A far more practical and useful ...

 March 11, 2016